 No matter how old you are when you start, you can benefit from moderate physical activity.
 If you are older or have health problems and have not been exercising, it is wise to consult a doctor about how to begin.

 But do begin!
-Exercise that is started gradually and not overdone can help even the oldest to maintain muscle strength and bone mass.
+An exercise that is started gradually and not overdone can help even the oldest to maintain muscle strength and bone mass.
 It can also help seniors to avoid falls.

 Keep yourself clean.
 According to the U.S. Centers for Disease Control and Prevention, “Hand washing is the single most important thing that you can do to help prevent the spread of infection and to stay healthy and well.”
 Close to 80 percent of infections are said to be passed on by unclean hands.